Big L: Murder and aftermath

 On February 15, 1999, Coleman was killed in a drive-by shooting at 45 West 139th Street in his native Harlem.
 He was hit nine times in the face and chest.
+His death was reported three days later.
 Gerard Woodley, one of Coleman's childhood friends, was arrested three months later for the crime.
 "It's a good possibility it was retaliation for something Big L's brother did, or Woodley believed he had done," said a spokesperson for the New York City Police Department.
 Woodley was later released due to lack of evidence, and the murder case remains a cold case.

 Woodley was fatally shot in the head on June 24, 2016.
 Woodley's family maintains his innocence in Coleman's killing.
-Rapper Cam'ron, who was a close friend of Coleman and Woodley, posted a video to Instagram claiming Coleman had attempted to murder Woodley a week before his death.
+Rapper Cam'ron, who was a close friend of Coleman and Woodley, posted a video to Instagram claiming Coleman had attempted to kill Woodley a week before his death.

-In 2017, Lou Black, Gerard Woodley's cousin, published Ethylene: The Rise and Fall of The 139th St. NFL Crew.
-The book details Black's first hand interactions with the NFL crew and Big L. In the book, Black claims Leroy "Big Lee" Phinazee, Coleman's eldest half-brother and leader of the NFL crew, violated his probation when he was found to be in possession of an illegal weapon and was sentenced to prison.
-According to Black, while in prison, Phinazee met and contracted a hitman from Brooklyn to murder three members of the NFL gang including Woodley.
-Phinazee had tasked Big L to identify the targets to the hitman.
-On the day when the murder was planned, Woodley noticed the hitman following him and successfully scared him off.
-As Big L had been seen multiple times with the alleged hitman days prior, Woodley assumed Big L had taken part in the attempted shooting.
-Approximately a week after the attempted shooting of Woodley, Big L was killed.
-Black did not specify if Woodley personally killed Big L.
+In June 2017, Woodley's cousin Lou Black self-published a book titled Ethylene: The Rise and Fall of The 139th St. NFL Crew, which detailed his firsthand interactions with Coleman and the Harlem street gang The NFL Crew.
+Black claimed that Leroy "Big Lee" Phinazee, the gang's leader and Coleman's eldest half-brother, was imprisoned for a probation violation when he contracted a Brooklyn-based hitman for the murder of three gang members, including Woodley.
+Phinazee then tasked Coleman with identifying the targets to the hitman.
+On the planned day of the murder, Woodley noticed the hitman following him and scared him off.
+As Coleman had been seen multiple times with the alleged hitman days prior, Woodley assumed Coleman had taken part in the failed shooting attempt.
+One week later, Coleman was killed, but his assailant was not specified in the book.

-Big L is buried at George Washington Memorial Park in Paramus, New Jersey.
+Coleman is buried at George Washington Memorial Park in Paramus, New Jersey.